-Department of Emergency Health Services, University of Maryland Baltimore County disaster health leaders.
+The Department of Emergency Health Services (EHS) is a center of excellence for EMS and emergency public health education and research at the University of Maryland Baltimore County (UMBC).
+It provides undergraduate, master's, and doctoral level education to future and existing prehospital and emergency public health clinicians, emergency management, and disaster health leaders.
 Since its formation in the 1980s as the research and education arm of MIEMSS, EHS has graduated an impressive number of students, many of whom have become federal, state, and local EMS leaders, physicians, medical directors, researchers, and administrators.